 François Désiré Froment Meurice L'Harmonie brooch (19th century)

-Antique silver brooch representing Saint Cecilia, playing the viola and surrounded by angels, in a renaissance style architecture.
+Antique gold, silver and enamel brooch representing Saint Cecilia, playing the viola and surrounded by angels, in a renaissance style architecture.

 The saint, standing on a scallop shell, evokes Venus emerging from the waves.